davidsferreira02/lbaw2373/README.md

     # Start the development server
     php artisan serve

-Access http://localhost:8000 to see the App running.
+Access http://localhost:8000 to access the app.
+Username is `admin@example.com`, and password `1234`.
+These credentials are copied to the database on the first instruction above.

 To stop the server just hit Ctrl-C.